The 2018 Frank Wygold Award for Conservation Education.

 We wish her well and I have no doubt that children who are exposed to her knowledge and passion will benefit and in the long run so will conservation.

-In the above photograph l to r; Priscilla Beeton Chairman CBC, Dave Whitelaw Chairman CBC Conservation Committee, Lamees Chitke and her parents and brother.
+photograph l to r; Dave Whitelaw Chairman CBC Conservation Committee, Anja Vos and Priscilla Beeton Chairman CBC.